dephrat/dephrat/README.md

 Hi, I'm Daniel Ephrat, and this is my Github.

-I'm looking to expand my skills in C++, so here's where I'll put my C++ projects, as well as some other things I've made.
+I'm improving my C++ skills, so here's where I'll put my C++ projects, as well as some other things I've made.

 To contact me, use dan.ephrat@gmail.com